Palinghamer/KBRobot/README.md

 Once called, the bot loops through each item in the file (e.g., works or authors).
 For each item, it first checks if it was already assigned a QID.
 If not, it searches Wikidata using the item’s title.
 If a matching item is found, it is skipped to let the user review this item manually to avoid potential errors.
 If no match is found, a new Wikidata item is created, and its QID is written to the CSV.
 The bot then adds descriptions, statements, and sources to the item.
 Statements are created using the property codes from the column headers and their corresponding row values.
 If an identical statement already exists, it is skipped to prevent duplication.
 Users can review these skipped statements if needed.

-> **CAUTION:** The script is time-gated by default and can only be ran once every 5 minutes.
+> ⚠️ **Warning:** The script is time-gated by default and can only be ran once every 5 minutes.
 This is to prevent unintended duplicate edits to Wikidata.
 While the bot checks for duplicate items and statements, these safeguards are limited by the refresh rate of Wikidata’s indexing.
 Running the script multiple times in quick succession may thus result in duplicate items or statements.

 To avoid overloading the API, the bot also periodically pauses between requests.
 Moreover, upon creating a new item, it enters a sleep cycle checking every minute if the new item has been indexed.
 If the item appears within 10 minutes, the script continues adding statements.
 Otherwise it moves on to the next item.
 QIDs for all newly created items are saved to the CSV, so skipped items can be edited manually or automatically processed by rerunning the script.
 These pauses are thus desired behaviour; simply wait for the script to complete, then check the change history for a summary of what was updated or skipped.